dotenvcloud/cli/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by our Code of Conduct.
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to conduct@dotenv.com.
+Please report unacceptable behavior to conduct@dotenv.cloud.

 ### Our Standards